 During the initial assessment phase of treatment, the therapist will typically meet with the child/adolescent and their parents.
 This format may differ for older adolescents, where the therapist may ask to meet with the client alone for the first session.
 The therapist will usually ask for information about the child’s presenting problem as well as background information including developmental history, school history, social functioning and medical history.
 Sometimes questionnaires are used to better understand behaviours and social-emotional functioning.

 After the initial assessment phase, the parents and child/adolescent are provided with feedback, including areas that may be helpful to address.
 A treatment plan is then established based on mutually agreed upon goals.

 The duration of treatment will vary depending on the nature of presenting concerns and goals of intervention.
 Most often, clients and psychologists meet weekly, but sessions may become more spread out toward the latter stages of treatment.
 Even after finishing treatment, it is not uncommon for clients to return for occasional “booster” sessions.

 Who offers services for children and adolescents at QPS?

-Psychotherapy (i.e., treatment) and assessment services for children and adolescents are offered by Dr. Jacob Kaiserman, Dr. Jennifer Vriend, Dr. Molisa Meier, Dr. Jessica Kurta, and Dr. Julian Caza (supervised practice), and Dr. Kelly Weegar (supervised practice).
+Psychotherapy (i.e., treatment) and assessment services for children and adolescents are offered by Dr. Jacob Kaiserman, Dr. Jennifer Vriend, Dr. Molisa Meier, Dr. Jessica Kurta, Dr. Julian Caza (supervised practice), and Dr. Kelly Weegar (supervised practice).